Mopping the kitchen sucks, but mopping a pork butt with a tangy vinegar sauce to create Carolina Pulled Pork is a chore I’m down for.

 If you smoke the pork at 275F, somewhere around the 4-hour-mark, you will see the outer surface of the meat start to harden and turn a rich mahogany color.
 This means it’s time for the braise.

 Place the pork butt in a large aluminum pan, and pour the rest of the mop around the edges.
-Cover it with foil, and return it to the smoker.
+Cover it with aluminum foil, and return it to the smoker.

 Once your pork butt reaches temp, pull the pan off the grill and let it rest for a good 30-60 minutes.
 Then, grab some meat shredding claws and pull the meat apart.
+You can also use a couple large forks or your hands.
+If you use your hands, wear glove liners under some nitrile gloves since the meat is hot.

 Carolina Pulled Pork